 About Blythwood Winds

-The Blythwood Winds have a fruitful relationship with the Canadian Music Centre including performances of music by Canadian composers Norman Sherman, Elisha Denburg, and Alan Heard.
-The quintet has also been involved with the CMC's OPUS Testing, a co-presentation/workshop with Musica Reflecta in which the group premiered pieces by Toronto composers for wind quintet and narrator inspired by popular fables.
-This workshop performance was reprised this past November as part of New Music 101, an educational concert series that combines performance and discussion in Toronto Public Libraries.
-As well as its live performances, the Blythwood Winds is featured on the Canadian Music Centre's online music service CentreStreams, with recordings in 2013 of previously unrecorded works by Toronto composers James Gayfer and Elisha Denburg, and other CMC Associate Composers.
+The Blythwood Winds have a fruitful relationship with the Canadian Music Centre with performances of music by Canadian composers Norman Sherman, Elisha Denburg, and Alan Heard.
+The quintet has also been involved with the CMC's OPUS Testing, a co-presentation with Musica Reflecta in which the group premiered pieces by Toronto composers for wind quintet and narrator inspired by popular Russian fables.
+This concert will be presented again this November as part of New Music 101, an educational concert series that combines performance and discussion in Toronto Public Libraries.
+As well as its live performances, the Blythwood Winds is featured on the Canadian Music Centre's digital audio archive CentreStreams, with recordings in 2013 of previously unrecorded works by Toronto composers James Gayfer and Elisha Denburg, and other CMC Associate Composers.

-In addition to its dedication to presenting the works of Canadian composers, the Blythwood Winds is passionate about spreading music to all audiences, performing standard quintet repertoire as well as its own arrangements of symphonic repertoire, holiday music, and movie soundtracks at many Toronto bars and restaurants.
+In addition to its dedication to presenting the works of Canadian composers, the Blythwood Winds is passionate about spreading music to all audiences, performing its own arrangements of symphonic repertoire, holiday music, and movie soundtracks at many Toronto bars and restaurants.

 Tim Crouch is an active freelance flutist and arts administrator in the Toronto region.
 He is currently the principal flutist of the Sneak Peek Orchestra, and is a founding member of the Blythwood Winds.
 He is currently the Marketing Manager at Tafelmusik Baroque Orchestra, the Director of Marketing and Development for the Toy Piano Composers, and does marketing and promotions for Timothy Eaton Memorial Church music program.
 He is also the Vice-Chair of the Board of Musicworks magazine, and is a voting member for the Ontario region of the Canadian Music Centre.
 Mr. Crouch received his Bachelor of Music from Western University, his Masters of Music from the University of Toronto, and an Artist Diploma from the Glenn Gould School of the Royal Conservatory.
 Tim loves to relax, swim, and kayak in his home town of Fenelon Falls.

-Elizabeth held a full-time position with the Thunder Bay Symphony Orchestra as Second Oboe/English Horn for four seasons.
-Currently she is an active free-lancer in Ontario, performing with symphonies in KW, Niagara, Kingston, Sudbury, North Bay and Toronto.
+Dr. Eccleston held a full-time position with the Thunder Bay Symphony Orchestra as Second Oboe/English Horn for four seasons.
+Currently she is an active professional free-lancer in Ontario, performing with symphonies in Kitchener-Waterloo, Niagara, Kingston, Sudbury, North Bay and Toronto.
 Liz is a member of the Toronto-based Thin Edge New Music Collective, as well as Blythwood Winds, premiering works by Canadian composers with these professional chamber ensembles each year.

 As a freelance clarinetist, Anthony Thompson performs with many Toronto-based ensembles.
 As an orchestral musician, Anthony appears frequently with the Toronto Symphony Orchestra.
 He has performed under the baton of renowned conductors Leonard Slatkin, Zubin Mehta, Peter Oundjian, Kerry Stratton, and Sir Andrew Davis.
 Anthony has also appeared with the Toronto Concert Orchestra, the Arizona Opera Orchestra and the New Mexico Symphony Orchestra.